tkem/mopidy-internetarchive/docs/config.rst

    Audio file formats, in order of preference.

-   The :confval:`formats` entry contains a list of Internet Archive media formats.
+   Thid entry contains a list of Internet Archive media formats.
 By default, only streaming formats are requested.
-   Note that the Internet Archive also contains a large number of high-quality media files in FLAC format, but for your bandwidth's sake (and that of the Archive), it is recommended that you stick to the recommended streaming formats.
+Note that the Internet Archive also contains a large number of high-quality media files in FLAC_ format, but for sake of bandwidth (both your's and the Archive's), it is recommended that you stick to the recommended streaming formats.
 You can download FLAC files from the Archive and play them locally, of course.

 .. confval:: internetarchive/excludes

    Collections to exclude from searching/browsing.

-.. confval:: internetarchive/bookmarks

-   User names for bookmark browsing.

-.. confval:: internetarchive/sort_order

-   Sort order for browsing: ``<fieldname> (asc|desc)``, where ``<fieldname>`` is one of:

-   - avg_rating
-   - creatorSorter
-   - date
-   - downloads
-   - month
-   - publicdate
-   - stars
-   - titleSorter
-   - week
-   - year

 .. confval:: internetarchive/search_limit